mitre/hipcheck/site/content/docs/guide/making-plugins/python-sdk.md

 ### Setting Configuration

 Plugins may require or allow users to supply a map of configuration keys and values at startup.
-These are simple `str` to primtive pairs; if your plugin requires more complex configuration, we prescribe designing a config file format and having users specify the path to the file as a configuration key/value pair.
+These are simple `str` to primitive pairs; if your plugin requires more complex configuration, we prescribe designing a config file format and having users specify the path to the file as a configuration key/value pair.
 To define the logic for setting your plugin's configuration,